torrentails/VLC-Desktop-BG-startup-script/README.md

 -----------------------------

 In WinPatrol -> Startup Programs, there will be quite a few entries on this list, each of them delays the startup time of your computer and will more than likely delay the playing of the video.

 It would be a good idea to look at each of them and decide if you need them to start up as soon as the computer boots.
-For most of them, the answer will be no. If this is the case, right click on an entry and select 'Move to Delayed Start Program List' (don't move vidStart.bat)
+For most of them, the answer will be no.
+If this is the case, right click on an entry and select 'Move to Delayed Start Program List' (don't move vidStart.bat)

 Once you have moved the desired items to Delayed Start, click on that tab and change their startup times by selecting on an item and clicking 'Delay Options' at the bottom.

 You should really only need to change the delay time.
-Try to stager the startup times so that everything doesn't open all at once, and also try to start and CPU or Hard Drive intensive applications with a delay longer than the startup video selected.
+Try to stager the startup times so that everything doesn't open all at once.
+Also try to start any CPU or Hard Drive intensive applications with a delay longer than the length of the video selected.

 FAQ:
 -----------------------------

 +   **Q:** What do all those parameters after the start command do?
-    **A:**
-    `/min`
+    **A:** `/min`
     Starts VLC minimized so you don't have to look at it, blocking your nice desktop.
     `/high`
     Runs VLC at a higher processor priority so that it (hopefully) won't stutter as you start to use your computer.